gear-foundation/gear-wiki/docs/gear/technology/persist-memory.md

 ---
-sidebar_label: Memory Parallelism
+sidebar_label: Persistent Memory
-sidebar_position: 5
+sidebar_position: 4
 ---

+Smart contracts are stored in the blockchain’s state and are invoked, preserving their state upon request.

+...

 # Memory parallelism